AnzelleL23/bubbles/README.md

 </p>

 - Arguably the worst of the three (Mabul, Kapalai and Sipadan).
-- The water here is green and has pretty low visibility, less than 6m  max I reckon…
+- The water here is quite green and has pretty low visibility, less than 6m  max I reckon…
 - I don’t recall there being much coral, perhaps occasional patches here and there.
 - However, there is good macro life in the area (thanks to the trash from the villages nearby...).
 - I remembered hating Mabul a lot when I first dove it but looking through my pictures made me realise how many critters I saw every dive.